jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 ### Testing DOM Interactions

-There are a couple of ways to go about testing DOM interactions.
-The first is to use a library like [sinon](http://sinonjs.org/) to add spies to your test suite, which allow you to test whether a function was called during a particular interaction.
+To test DOM interactions, I would recommend using a library like [sinon](http://sinonjs.org/) to add spies to your test suite, which allow you to test whether a function was called during a particular interaction.

 ```js
 import { mount } from 'enzyme';